 How Therapy Helps With Depression

-Therapy helps with depression!
+Therapy helps with depression by providing you with a caring and supportive therapist.
 You don’t have to feel alone with your painful thoughts and feelings.
 As clients open up in therapy and receive empathy and validation they begin to experience relief and connection.
 As we explore your depressive symptoms we will strive to identify the purpose of your depression and what it is trying to communicate to us.
 Exploring depression is often the first step to delving into your history.
 Accessing your childhood experiences in a safe and caring environment allows you to heal the parts of you that need healing.
 This process helps to reduce your current symptoms and create long lasting and meaningful change.